Slavery and Human Trafficking

 Nissan Trading Europe LTD (NT-E): Slavery and Human Trafficking Statement

 This statement has been created in compliance with Section 54, Part 6 of the Modern Slavery Act 2015.
-The legislation requires all UK-based commercial organisations with an annual turnover of £36m or above, to produce a slavery and human trafficking statement setting out the steps they have taken to ensure there is no modern slavery in their supply chains, or their own business.
+The legislation requires all UK-based commercial organisations with an annual turnover of £36m or above, to produce a slavery and human trafficking statement setting out the steps they have taken to ensure there is no modern slavery in their supply chains or their own business.
 Nissan Trading Europe Ltd. fully supports this legislation and the Government’s drive to minimise the risk of slavery and human trafficking in UK supply chains.

 Corporate Social Responsibility (CSR) Guidelines